By Lewis Loflin

-For the last few years my wife and I pass the off ramp to Jonesborough and their big sign for the Storytelling Center on the way to Johnson City.
-We often remarked how in the world something like that was being supported in a job poor, low-wage region such as this.
-The only possible way was with outside tourists dollars.
+For the past few years, my wife and I have passed the off-ramp to Jonesborough and its prominent sign for the International Storytelling Center (ISC) on our way to Johnson City.
+We often wondered how such an initiative was being sustained in a job-poor, low-wage region like Northeast Tennessee.
+The only plausible explanation seemed to be revenue from outside tourist dollars.

-We questioned employees there and at other local businesses why they were nearly empty while Bristol Motor Speedway usually flooded the region with visitors.
-Not only was business down for the last three years in Bristol, but the expected spillover to other nearby communities was nearly absent.
+During the races at Bristol Motor Speedway, we were in Johnson City to avoid the traffic and inflated prices.
+We visited Fuddruckers Restaurant and noticed it was nearly empty.
+We questioned employees there and at other local businesses about the lack of customers, despite the Speedway typically flooding the region with visitors.
+They reported that business had been down for the last three years in Bristol, and the expected spillover to nearby communities like Johnson City was nearly absent.

-Thank you Mr. Loflin for your inquiry.
-Please see information below:
+Thank you, Mr. Loflin, for your inquiry.
+Please see the information below:

 The International Storytelling Center has filed for Chapter 11 bankruptcy protection.
 This is an unfortunate but necessary action.
 ISC will be continuing our operations and programming in 2011 and is committed to the ongoing operations of the Center facilities in downtown Jonesborough, the annual Teller-in-Residence Series and other Jonesborough-based programming, and, of course, the National Storytelling Festival in October of every year.